Moving Westward

 Wilderness Road

-But by 1900, things would be very different.
-The building of roads, canals, and the invention of the steamboat changed transportation and made westward movement much easier for Americans.
-As a result, manufactured goods, raw materials, and agricultural products could be transported and moved across the country.
-This period in time is now referred to as the “transportation revolution.”
+By the end of the 1800s, things had changed.
+New roads, canals, and the steamboat made travel and moving goods much easier.
+Manufactured goods, raw materials, and crops could now be transported across the country.
+This time period is now referred to as the “transportation revolution.”

 Think about what it took to build roads and canals in the 1800s.
-What were the challenges to improving the infrastructure of the country during this time?
+What challenges do you think people faced in improving the country’s transportation system?

 Post your answer